fuzzygroup/blog/_posts/2022-07-08-rust-alternatives-to-textmate-2-the-agony-of-despair.md

     solargraph stdio

 It runs as a LSP server which then Helix can use for autocomplete.
 It still doesn't color code the syntax but the autocomplete options were slick as all get out.
 Absolute Kudos here.

+## Helix Weirdness

+I tried to brew install helix as per the instructions.
+This led to my needing to re-install XCode which still isn't done.
+I got past it with a pure Rust install and then using Cargo.

 ## Conclusion